Glitch0000/Object_Localization/README.md

-## Image Classification and Object Localization hhhhh
+## Image Classification and Object Localization

 In this repsitory, we'll build a CNN from scratch to: